illinois-cs241/illinois-cs241.github.io/_docs/pointers_gone_wild.md

 For `one` and `two`, you will be using the vector struct we provided.
 Check the comments for details.

 `dragon_encode` will take a dragon and a string and return a vector of encoded "chunks".
-Each chunk is up to 256 bytes of data.
-For example, if my input string was 700 'a's, and my dragon held a talon which would increment the value of each character, then this function will return a vector that looks like this:
+Each chunk is a c string with a maximum length of 256.
+For example, if my input string was 700 'a's (followed by a null byte), and my dragon held a talon which would increment the value of each character, then this function will return a vector of strings that looks like this:

 ```
 [ 'b'*256, 'b'*256, 'b'*188 ]
 ```

-where `'b'*n` represents memory containing _n_ 'b's.
+where `'b'*n` represents a string composed of _n_ 'b's.

-`dragon_decode` is a function that takes in a dragon and a vector of a chunks of encoded strings (each up to 256 bytes), then merges them into one decoded string.
+`dragon_decode` is a function that takes in a dragon and a vector of a chunks of encoded strings (each with a maximum length of 256), then merges them into one decoded string.
 (Hint: Have you already implemented a function that can merge a vector of strings together?)

 `create_dragons` and the function you need to define are described in the comments for `create_dragons`.